Protecting Your Information During Tax Season

 Whether you’re getting a refund or mailing a check to the IRS, tax season is a key time to safeguard your personal and financial information.We’ve included some red flags to be aware of when receiving tax-related communication, as well as tips to protect your sensitive data all year long.

-Scammers may try to obtain confidential data about you and your household with fake communication appearing to be from the IRS.
+Scammers may try to obtain confidential data about your business or your household with fake communication appearing to be from the IRS.
 Though they may promise an expedited refund or payment forgiveness, these scammers only intend harm.

-Arm yourself with knowledge about identity protection that will keep your family safe before, during, and after tax season.
+Arm yourself with knowledge about identity protection that will keep you safe before, during, and after tax season.

 How do I know something is really from the IRS?The IRS primarily communicates through regular mail, so it’s OK to be wary if you receive an email, text message, or phone call claiming to be from an IRS agent.